Women for Progress

 Economic Development

 Women for Progress facilitates the upward mobility of minorities.
-Following the principle of cooperative economics activists support small minority businesses through its entrepreneurs Showcases.
+Following the principle of cooperative economics activists support minority business and economic development.
+These activities are currently administered through the Women's Business & Entrepreneur's Network.

 Sankofa Book/Reading Club and the annual Kwanzaa celebration are our two projects used to promote cultural awareness.